Evercore Earnings Call Transcripts

 -

-Strong Q1 2025 results with 19% revenue growth and 64% EPS increase, driven by diversified advisory, record private capital advisory, and robust backlogs.
-Returned $454M to shareholders and maintained a strong cash position amid ongoing market volatility.
+Strong Q1 2025 results with 19% revenue growth and 64% EPS increase, driven by diversified advisory and record private capital activity.
+Backlogs and client engagement remain robust, but market volatility and macro uncertainty are expected to impact near-term results.

 Fiscal Year 2024